bvalarezo/rootkit/Report.md

 Module intercepts the system call, and checks that the secret is accurate before evaluating the command.

-Use the `driver` script to send remote commands to the module.
+Use the `driver` POSIX script to send remote commands to the module.

     $ ./driver COMMAND [ULONG | 0xHEXULONG | CARRAY ...]

-> **PLEASE NOTE: the driver script doesn't properly handle white space; to bypass this, use the system call directly.**
+> **PLEASE NOTE: the driver script doesn't properly handle whitespace; to bypass this, execute the system call directly.**

 |Command| Description |
 |--|--|